 Interpreter vs. Translator: Which Should Your Business Use?

 Typically, translators work with written documents such as paperwork, literature, newspapers, marketing material and websites with a deadline.
-The charge for such documents is usually calculated per page or per word, and translators are given specific deadlines for each translation project.
+The charge for such documents is usually calculated per page or per word, and translators are given specific deadlines for each project.

-In most cases, interpreters work at international conferences, workshops, meetings, or other events with multiple languages being spoken.
+Often, interpreters work at international conferences, workshops, meetings, or other events with multiple languages being spoken.
 Simultaneous interpretation is performed with equipment (such as headphones) and the interpretation occurs as a person is speaking.
 When an interpreter listens to a part of a speech then interprets it while the speaker silently waits, this is called consecutive interpretation.
 If the interpreter is not interpreting remotely, they will often travel to the event and the charge for such services is usually calculated per day.

 Please fill out a contact form for more information or call + 1.248.786.0999